-The fair values of the Company's cash and cash equivalents, interest receivable, advances to related parties, deferred financing costs, due to related parties, accounts payable and accrued liabilities approximate their carrying values due to their short-term nature.
+The fair values of the Company's cash and cash equivalents, short-term investment, interest receivable, accounts payable, accrued liabilities, and amounts due to related parties approximate their carrying values due to their short-term nature.

 Financial instruments measured at fair value are classified into one of three levels in the fair value hierarchy according to the relative reliability of the inputs used to estimate the fair values.
 The three levels of the fair value hierarchy are: